 Have Yourself A Merry Little Christmas – Judy Garland, or Sam Smith?

 Courtesy of the incandescent Judy Garland and the classic movie Meet Me in St. Louis (1944) – the song Have Yourself a Merry Little Christmas (written by Hugh Martin and Ralph Blane) was first introduced to Christmas music fans over 70 years ago.

-Below, in a scene from Meet Me in St. Louis (1944), Judy Garland sings Have Yourself a Merry Little Christmas.
+This scene from Meet Me in St. Louis (1944), Judy Garland sings Have Yourself a Merry Little Christmas to Margaret O’Brien.

 How does Judy Garland’s version of Have Yourself a Merry Little Christmas compare to Sam Smith‘s version in 2014 (below)?

 As both Judy Garland and Sam Smith sing in Have Yourself a Merry Little Christmas,

 Have yourself a merry little Christmas, Let your heart be light